Oceanco delivers superyacht Project Shark

 It is understood that the uppermost deck will be used as a private superyacht helipad, while other star features include a dive centre, hammam, sauna and submarine storage as part of a sprawling beach club.

-Furthermore, two superyacht elevators have been installed on board — one for guests, surrounded by a spiral staircase, and a second that allows for discreet service from the 31-person crew quarters.
+Meanwhile, two superyacht elevators have been installed on board — one for guests, surrounded by a spiral staircase, and a second that allows for discreet service from the 31-person crew quarters.

 Speaking to Boat International, De Basto described his largest design to date as "a beauty", before adding that he can't wait to see the "monolithic glass" in person.